TRANSLATIONAL NEUROSCIENCES

 Chan Shi Yu, Senior Scientist I

-She obtained her Bachelor of Science from the National University of Singapore and her PhD in Psychiatry from the University of Oxford.
+She obtained her Bachelor of Science from the National University of and her PhD in Psychiatry from the University of Oxford.

 PUBLICATIONS